joannakl/cs102/projects/project2.markdown

 	If the current list is empty, this method should return `null`.

+- `public MeteoriteLinkedList getByYear ( int year)  `

+	This method should return a list of all `Meteorite` objects that landed on Earth on the `year` specified.
+	The returned list should be sorted according to the natural ordering of the elements (i.e., dictated by the `comparaTo` method defined in the `Mereorite` class).
+	If the value of `year` is less than zero, the method should throw an instance of `IllegalArgumentException` with an appropriate message.

+	If there are no elements in the list that match the given criteria, this method should return `null`.

 #### <code class="code_title">MeteoriteLinkedList</code> class

 The `MeteoriteLinkedList` class should provide an implementation of a simple __sorted singly linked list__.

-The class should use an inner private class to define the code:
+The class should use an inner private class to define the `Node`:

 {% highlight java linenos %}
-private class Node {
+private class Node implements Comparable<Node> {
 	Meteorite data;
 	Node next;